 BY PASTOR T. O. BANSO

-In Luke 15, Jesus told three parables or stories, all dealing with what was lost but found – the lost sheep, the lost coin and the lost son.
+In Luke 15, Jesus told three parables or stories, all dealing with what was lost but found – the lost sheep, the lost coin, and the lost son.
 The parable of the lost son, in verses 11-32, captures the love of our heavenly Father, God, for sinners and His willingness to forgive and receive back repentant sinners.
-There are other lessons to learn from this young man, who is so popular that the phrase prodigal son is used even outside the Christian circles!
+There are other lessons to learn from this young man, who is so popular that the phrase “prodigal son” is used even by non-Christians.

 In this message, I want to focus on some lessons that could be learnt from his life.